yegor256/takes/README.md

-request from `Socket`, converting the socket's input to the [Request](src/main/java/org/takes/Request.java), dispatching it to the provided [Take](src/main/java/org/takes/Take.java) instance, getting the result and printing it to the socket's output until all the request is fulfilled.
+request from `Socket`, converting the socket's input to the [Request](src/main/java/org/takes/Request.java), dispatching it to the provided [Take](src/main/java/org/takes/Take.java) instance, getting the result and printing it to the socket's output until the request is fulfilled.
 * The [BkParallel](src/main/java/org/takes/http/BkParallel.java) class is
 a decorator of the `Back` interface, that is responsible for running the